taha5322/ProxyServer/README.md

 Improving security can be done through following best-practices common in the space.
 One such way is through introducing encryption.

 As large-scale services can expect to be targetted by attacks, the reverse-proxy can be in-charge of encrypting and decrypting messages to and from the origin server.
 This adds a layer of security to ensure our origin is protected and can reliably perform despite the threats

+### Resources Used
+---

+##### Articles

+**Knowledge Refreshing:** To refresh my knowledge and understand the problem at hand, I read various articles regarding proxy servers and their usecases, implementations, and quirks.

+**Proxy Servers:** [This article]((https://www.strongdm.com/blog/difference-between-proxy-and-reverse-proxy)) from **StrongDM** to understand the difference between forward and reverse proxy servers.
+My main takeaway was explaining the user's scope when interacting with the servers.
+For example, forward proxy = middle-man of user+server by acting as the user when speaking to server; Reverse proxy = middle man acting as the server while speaking to user.

+**Reverse Proxy Servers:** From there, I moved onto the two following articles from [**Cloudfare**](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/) and [**Nginx**](https://www.nginx.com/resources/glossary/reverse-proxy-server/) to fill in conceptual gaps about reverse-proxy servers and their function.
+I understood large scale use-cases of this server-based architecture in a production setting, for micro-service architectures and backend applications.

+**Rate Limiting:** To understand rate-limiting and its importance, I had a brief read of [this IBM article](https://www.ibm.com/docs/en/sva/9.0.6?topic=configuration-rate-limiting) which explained how server reliability and security can be improved with rate-limiting.

+##### Go Documentation

+As I'm a beginner at Golang, my first step was to familiarize myself with go syntax, structures, depedancy management, and additional quirks that are unique to go.

+Naturally, I followed the [Go Documentation](https://go.dev/doc/tutorial/getting-started) to install the language, familiarize myself with the structure, and to set up the initial project.

+##### Blog posts

+**Origin Server:** To set up a dummy origin server, I used this [article](https://www.digitalocean.com/community/tutorials/how-to-make-an-http-server-in-go) from DigitalOcean.
+The forward proxy had very few requirements but to return a response and log timestamps upon call.

+**Reverse Proxy:** Setting up the reverse proxy was quite similar to the first step, but this time, redirecting the requests was the major addition.
+This was done through connecting to the origin server and parsing the endpoint to get the server credentials, before forwarding the request.
+This [medium article](https://dev.to/b0r/implement-reverse-proxy-in-gogolang-2cp4) summarized the process quite well

+**Rate Limiting:** The rate-limiting, which was the real engineering challenge of this task was done.
+There were several ways to perform this task and I changed my process several times but ended up drawing inspiration from [this blogpost](https://www.alexedwards.net/blog/how-to-rate-limit-http-requests
+).
+It walked through various functionality of the `golang.org/x/time/rate` package used that I implemented the functionality with